Translate

 Out on the open sea, the wind is still gusting and squally showers pass over.

-Perhaps the weather would be better in Portugal.
+The weather may be better in Portugal.

 Happy days!